Powerlearnproject/se-day1-assignment-EmekaIke/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Answer: The phases of Software Development Life Cycle are: i.)
+Requirements: It involves gathering and documenting user needs and system requirements. ii.)
+Design: It involves creating high-level and detailed designs of the software architecture and user interface. iii.)
+Implementation: Writing code and building the software according to the design specifications.
+  - Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
+  - Deployment: Releasing the software to users or customers.
+  - Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.